wilsonwang371/JetsonTX2ForDeeplearning/README.md

 Otherwise, please follow the link to compile and install tensorflow.

-Note: place make sure the versions of dependencies meet the requirement, otherwise, you will see errors like not being able to find a particular library.
+Note: please make sure the versions of dependencies meet the requirement, otherwise, you will see errors like not being able to find a particular library.

 ```
 ./install_tensorflow.sh